 We encourage you to think about these four themes when looking at at the value you provide your employees.
 Why these themes?
 Because they cover most perspectives.
 For some employees training opportunities are important (grow), for others a sense of belonging (belong), while for some it’s fair pay (earn) and having the tools and resources they need to perform their job well (work).
 Let’s explore each theme a little further by looking at possible examples to each one.

-- Grow is clearly training and development focused and emcompasses things like having a strong orientation and onboarding process, or accreditation programs you’re a part of.
+- Grow is clearly training and development focused and encompasses things like having a strong orientation and onboarding process, or accreditation programs you’re a part of.
 It can be formal training like ‘learn while you earn’ programs, trainee programs, workshops: in house and external.
-It can be a mentoring program, or well structured on-the-job training with clear learning goals and resources.
+It can be a mentoring program or well structured on-the-job training with clear learning goals and resources.
 It can also be having someone on hand to provide help and support, like a buddy system.

 - Work covers things like your physical environment e.g. modern with nice facilities.
 It can cover resources and tools to get the job done well.
 It can include work practices like variety and flexibility, clear processes and systems.
-You may include behaviours you value, recognise and reward as a company like innovation, creativity, initiative and accountability.
-It can also be the work itself and your organisations purpose.
+You may include behaviours you value, recognise and reward like a company like innovation, creativity, initiative and accountability.
+It can also be the work itself and your organisation’s purpose.

 - Earn covers things like benefits, competitive pay, pay for performance systems, bi-annual or annual reviews, free car parking, lunches and so on.
 It can also include feelings around work security and guaranteed hours.

 - Belong essentially is about how it feels to work for your company; in other words, your culture.
-Consider the emotions that may come to mind when you think of a great work environment e.g. fun, supportive, caring, strong sense of community and helping others.
+Consider the emotions that may come to mind when you think of a great work environment e.g. fun, supportive, caring, a strong sense of community and helping others.
 It’s about the people that work there and how they interact with each other.
 It can also include living values like diversity, inclusiveness and acceptance.
-It could be working for a company that is community focused, or feeling like you’re making a difference through the work that you do.
+It could be working for a company that is community-focused, or feeling like you’re making a difference through the work that you do.
 Or it could be wellbeing initiatives to support emotional and physical wellness.

 But these are just ideas to get you started.
 If you really want to know what makes you a great employer, ask the people that work for you.
 It really is that simple.
 The best way to do this is by running the exercise below.